-All our sessions can be booked online.
-Whether you would like your child to attend through their pre-school or nursery, you fancy one of our family sessions in term time or you want to bring the whole crew in the school holidays, all of our adventures can be seen and booked using our online booking system.
+Whether you fancy one of our family sessions in term time or you want to bring the whole crew in the school holidays, all of our adventures can be seen and booked using our online booking system.

 Can I book a one-off session or a term of sessions only?

 When booking for your child to attend through their childcare provider, we ask that you book a term of sessions at a time.
 If you’d like to come to a family session you can book sessions individually or for the full term.
 We like to be flexible, so you can choose to come to our family session every week, or just a few times a term, whatever suits you best!